nikwin/nikwin.github.io/_posts/2018-11-21-storyPeople.md

 title: "City: Story and People"
 tag: city
 date: 2018-11-21
-desc: Work on the story and people of City.
+desc: "Work on the story and people of City."
 ---

 <p style="font-size:10px">Written: 2016-05-03